 Though highly valued as one of the fuels of the future at the beginning of the century, the hydrogen economy has proven unfeasible or, maybe, ahead of its time.
-Today, the vast majority of hydrogen is produced through a highly energy intensive process called methane reforming.
-This is expensive and carbon intensive which defeats the purpose of a green, alternative fuel.
+Today, the vast majority of hydrogen is produced through a highly energy-intensive process called methane reforming.
+This is expensive and carbon-intensive which defeats the purpose of green, alternative fuel.
 But by using a century-old idea, researchers from the Georgia Institute of Technology may have come up with a novel and efficient means to generate hydrogen.

 Making hydrogen like a well-oiled machine

 What Andrei Fedorov, a Georgia Institute of Technology professor, and his colleagues did was to adapt a four-stroke internal combustion engine so it churns out hydrogen gas with every cycle.
 Combustion no longer takes place in the cylinder.
 Instead, methane is reacted in the presence of a catalyst during the ‘power stroke’ to form hydrogen gas and CO2 as a byproduct.
 The carbon molecules are adsorbed internally so it can then later be recycled or stored to prevent it from entering the atmosphere.

 Fedorov claims this method can be scaled to any size and could be used by anyone from household consumers to big industry to generate hydrogen on-site.
 Basically, anywhere where there’s a natural gas link.

 “We already have a nationwide natural gas distribution infrastructure, so it’s much better to produce hydrogen at the point of use rather than trying to distribute it,” Fedorov said.
 “Our technology could produce this fuel of choice wherever natural gas is available, which could resolve one of the major challenges with the hydrogen economy.”